guardian/guration/README.md

 ### \<Level />

-A `Level` is repsonsible for defining the types for a specific level in the tree as well as defining the types for the elements that _are_ currently rendered in that position.
+A `Level` is repsonsible for defining the types for a specific level in the tree as well as defining the types for the nodes that _are_ currently rendered in that position.
 It also provides the props for draggable nodes and renders drop zones between these nodes.

 #### Props

 ##### `arr: <T: Object>[]`

-The array of elements to map over.
-Passing this in allows the component to handle laying out drop zones between each element (using fragments) and plucking the id of each element in order to construct edits.
+The array of nodes to map over.
+Passing this in allows the component to handle laying out drop zones between each node (using fragments) and plucking the id of each node in order to construct edits.

 ##### `children: (item, getNodeProps, index) => ReactElement`